FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-1.md

 We could solve this if we knew at least two points at which we knew the expected output for the quantization problem, but we do not, since there is no bound on the highest tag we can print.
-If we could impose a bound on the problem, we could evaluate the function at the two bounds and solve it since it would solve both these issues.
+If we could impose a bound on the problem, we could evaluate the function at the two bounds and solve it.
+Thus setting a bound seems to solve both problem.

 # Quantization as Bounded Optimization Problem